marykeil/github.io/anime/10-best-shonen-anime-on-netflix/index.md

 The 2011 Hunter x Hunter anime is a remake of the 1999 adaptation of the same name, and it more than satiated the clambering fans of the original series.
 The story follows a young boy named Gon who embarks on becoming a Hunter in order to find his father, who exited his life when he was only a baby.
-Instead of despising his father, Gon is captivated by what is so interesting about being a Hunter that made his father leave him behind.Hunter x Hunter takes this sentiment and expertly crafts an adventure story like no other, organizing Gon’s journeys into a perfect flow of story arcs.
+Instead of despising his father, Gon is captivated by what is so interesting about being a Hunter that made his father leave him behind.
+Hunter x Hunter takes this sentiment and expertly crafts an adventure story like no other, organizing Gon’s journeys into a perfect flow of story arcs.
 Known for its ultra-complex power system, cerebral fights, and unique characters, Hunter X Hunter is still a shonen juggernaut today.
 Watch On Netflix